alebabai/go-kit-kafka/README.md

 ## Usage

-To use consumer/producer transport abstractions the following adapters for the chosen Apache Kafka client library should be implemented:
+To use consumer/producer transport abstractions converters to the following types from the chosen Apache Kafka client library should be implemented:

 ```go